sync-for-science/sync-for-science.github.io/proxy-api-calls/index.md

 ```
 {
  "client_id": Client ID returned from registration,
+ "access_lifetime": lifetime of the access token in seconds [defaults to 3600 seconds],
  "approval_expires": Unix timestamp at which the access token is to expire [defaults to 7 days after generation],
- "refresh_expires": Unix timestamp at which the refresh token is to expire [defaults to 365 days after generation],
  "scope": Space-separated string of requested SMART scopes [defaults to client scopes provided during registration],
  "user_name": User to which the tokens will be granted,
  "patient_id": Patient ID for which the tokens will be granted